woodnie/Quickbookk8s/controllers/replicaset.md

 frontend-rs-czgkd   1/1     Running   0          20h   10.244.1.4   node01.wood.com   <none>           <none>
 ```

+verify that the owner reference of these pods is set to the frontend ReplicaSet.
 ```
 [root@master ~]# kubectl get pod frontend-rs-bfzng -o yaml
 apiVersion: v1